Thor Heyerdahl: Pyramids of Güímar

+Furthermore, under the border edge of one of the pyramids, a natural lava cave was discovered.
+It had been walled up and yielded artefacts from the time of the Guanches.
+Since the pyramids lie stratigraphically above the cave, the Guanche finds from between 600 and 1000 AD can only support conclusions on the date of human use of the cave.
+The above survey indicates that the pyramids themselves cannot be older than the 19th century.

 Other projects

 Heyerdahl also investigated the mounds found on the Maldive Islands in the Indian Ocean.
 There, he found sun-orientated foundations and courtyards, as well as statues with elongated earlobes.
-Heyerdahl believed that these finds fit with his theory of a seafaring civilisation which originated in what is now Sri Lanka, colonised the Maldives, and influenced or founded the cultures of ancient South America and Easter Island.
+Heyerdahl believed that these finds fit with his theory of a seafaring civilization which originated in what is now Sri Lanka, colonized the Maldives, and influenced or founded the cultures of ancient South America and Easter Island.
 His discoveries are detailed in his book The Maldive Mystery.

-In 1991 he studied the Pyramids of Güímar on Tenerife and declared that they were not random stone heaps but pyramids.
-Based on the discovery made by the astrophysicists Aparicio, Belmonte and Esteban, from the Instituto de Astrofísica de Canarias that the "pyramids" were astronomically orientated and being convinced that they were of ancient origin, he claimed that the ancient people who built them were most likely sun worshippers.
-Heyerdahl advanced a theory according to which the Canaries had been bases of ancient shipping between America and the Mediterranean.

 Heyerdahl was also an active figure in Green politics.
 He was the recipient of numerous medals and awards.
 He also received 11 honorary doctorates from universities in the Americas and Europe.